 Click HERE for information on Golden Age Passports, Senior Passes, Golden Access Passports, and Access Passes use at Land Between The Lakes.

-New ~ Active duty service men and women and their dependents – Army, Marines, Navy, Air Force, Coast Guard, and activated National Guard and Reserves – can obtain the new military version of the National Parks and Federal Recreation Lands Annual Pass.
+2014 Update ~ Active duty service men and women and their dependents – Army, Marines, Navy, Air Force, Coast Guard, National Guard and Reserves – can obtain the new military version of the National Parks and Federal Recreation Lands Annual Pass.
 The Military Pass is available at Golden Pond Visitor Center, The Homeplace, Woodlands Nature Station, and North & South Welcome Stations.
-Current active duty military or active duty dependent identification will be required for the pass and may be required when the Military Pass is used.
-LBL accepts the new Military Pass at The Homeplace, Golden Pond Planetarium, and Woodlands Nature Station.
+Current active duty military or active duty dependent identification is required for the pass and may be required when the Military Pass is used.
+LBL accepts the new Military Pass, Monday through Friday only, at The Homeplace, Golden Pond Planetarium, and Woodlands Nature Station.
 It will admit the pass holder plus three other individuals free of charge to these facilities.
-Free admission will not be granted during any special event by using the Military Pass.
+Free admission will not be granted on Saturday and Sunday or during any special event by using the Military Pass.
 While the Military Pass is only available to active duty military personnel, many veterans and retirees are eligible for other discounted passes, such as the Senior Pass, granting discounted access to U.S. citizens over 62 for $10, and the Access Pass granting discounted access for permanently disabled U.S. citizens.

 LBL FIREWOOD PERMITS OFFERED YEAR-ROUND ~ Personal and commercial use firewood permits are available year-round.
 Please call 270-924-2000 before you plan to come to LBL for a firewood permit.
 Permits must be obtained at the LBL Administrative Office, Mon.-Fri., 8am-4:30pm.
 Authorization for removal is for dead and downed trees only.
 Firewood can be removed anywhere on LBL except in timber sale areas, designated recreation areas, cemeteries, or along major roads such as US68/KY80 and The Trace.
 Users are encouraged to take advantage of easily accessible ice storm debris piles along roadways.